higorcastilho/landing-shop/README.md

 **Some strategies** to a faster page load:
 - React.lazy and Suspense are being used to perform a faster page load.
-- SVG and WEBP extendions are prioritized.
+- SVG and WEBP extensions are prioritized.